-Also note that both growing the muscle as well as building strength in the muscles are valuable assets for your long-term progress, meaning you can implement several of these exercises with different rep schemes for results.
+Also note that both growing the muscle and building strength in the muscles are valuable assets for your long-term progress, meaning you can implement several of these exercises with different rep schemes for results.

-Typically fly movements are reserved for building muscle purposes while the infinite number of presses can be used for both muscle building and strength purposes.
+Typically, fly movements are reserved for building muscle, while presses can be used for muscle building and strength.

 1. Pin Press or Dead Press

 These exercises both address building strength off the chest and are a great accessory choice.
-The dead press is a better choice if maintaining a good bar path is something you struggle with as well as not having strength at the chest.
+The dead press is a better choice for increasing your bench press if you struggle with maintaining a good bar path and not having strength at the chest.

 2. Incline Bench Press

-The incline bench press is another barbell bench press alternative to regular benching that places more emphasis on the upper region of the pec muscle as well as the shoulders.
+The incline bench press is another barbell bench press alternative to regular benching that emphasizes the upper region of the pec muscle and the shoulders.

-Incline bench press is set up like a bench press except the bench is placed at about 55 degrees and can be both a main lift to swap out with your normal bench or an accessory you do after a few sets of regular benching.
+The incline bench press is set up like a bench press, except the bench is placed at about 55 degrees and can be both a main lift to swap out with your normal bench or an accessory you do after a few sets of regular benching.

 3. Dumbbell Bench Press

-Dumbbell press variations mimic the bench press and can help build the chest and are especially great for ensuring both sides of your body are working just as hard.
+Dumbbell press variations mimic the bench press, can help build the chest, and are especially great for ensuring both sides of your body work just as hard.

-You can modify the dumbbell presses in similar ways to barbell pressing with slowing down the tempo, pausing at the chest or moving the bench into an incline, flat or decline position.
+You can modify the dumbbell presses similarly to barbell pressing by slowing down the tempo, pausing at the chest, or moving the bench into an incline, flat, or decline position.

 4. Dumbbell Chest Flys